microsoft/WhatTheHack/053-SentinelAutomatedResponse/Student/Challenge-01.md

 - You need to be able to check visually that the data connector is healthy
 - You need to collect active directory events

+**Tasks - Instanciate Your Microsoft Sentinel Environment**
+- Be able to launch the Sentinel service in the portal
+- Deploy the AMA or MMA agent on a Windows Server
+- Verify that data is being ingested into Sentinel
+- Deploy the appropriate data connector
+- Deploy the 'Data collector health monitoring' workbook

 ## Success Criteria